-We’ve put together some handy fuel tips to help you get the most out of your fuel this winter.
-You can do a lot to your home to help make it more energy efficient, from adding loft insulation to installing double glazing, however there are also plenty of smaller, low cost things you can do to stay warmer this winter.
+We’ve put together some handy tips to help you be prepared and keep warm this winter.
+You can do a lot to your home to help make it more energy efficient, from adding loft insulation to installing double glazing, however there are also plenty of smaller, low cost things you can do to stay warm this winter.

 Get the Most Out of Your Radiators

 Bleeding your radiators regularly to keep them working well is quite a well known tip, however you can also reflect your radiator heat to really make the most of it.
 You can purchase reflector sheets online for a relatively reasonable cost.
 Simply place them behind your radiators to reflect heat back into the room.

 We all know that a nice hot meal can warm you up.
 However it’s easy to forget that you can also keep warm from the heat in your oven.
 Once you close the door all that heat has gone to waste.
 After the oven is turned off you could leave the door open and let the heat warm your kitchen while you eat.
 Making sure little ones and pets are kept away from it goes without saying but handy fuel tips such as this help to make the most out of some already generated heat!